Sara Paxton: Early life

-She was raised in the San Fernando Valley, and graduated from El Camino Real High School in June 2006.
+She was raised in the San Fernando Valley and graduated from El Camino Real High School in June 2006.
 In a 2009 interview with Teen Hollywood, Paxton disclosed that she had been accepted to several colleges, but decided not to attend any schools in favor of pursuing her acting career.

 Career

 1997–2004: Early roles

 Paxton has said that singing and acting performances "went hand in hand" during her early years, though she initially began working as an actress appearing in musical theater and later in television commercials at a young age.
 Her first film role was a small role in the 1997 comedy film Liar Liar.
 During the late 1990s and early 2000s, she appeared in a number of television and film roles, including voice roles in 15 episodes of the Nickelodeon animated series SpongeBob SquarePants, a role on the soap opera Passions, regular roles on the series Greetings from Tucson and Action; and a guest starring role on Disney Channel's Lizzie McGuire playing Holly, an ex-president of Lizzie's school.
-In 2002. she starred as a child abuse victim on Body of Proof, a season two episode of CSI: Crime Scene Investigation.
+In 2002. she starred as a child abuse victim in "Burden of Proof", a season two episode of CSI: Crime Scene Investigation.

 In 2003, Paxton starred in R. L. Stine's Haunted Lighthouse, a short 3D film attraction that still plays at several theme parks across the United States.
 In the same year, she appeared as Lana Walker on the CSI: Miami season two episode "Death Grip."
 Paxton's first major role was in the teen film Sleepover, which opened in July 2004 to negative reviews and low box-office revenue.
-During the same summer season, she appeared in several episodes of Summerland, playing Sarah Borden, a mentally troubled teen who experimented with drugs and sex with Jesse McCartney's character.
+During the same summer season, she appeared in several episodes of Summerland, playing Sarah Borden, a mentally troubled teen who used drugs and had sex with Jesse McCartney's character.

-Paxton was the cast in the lead role of the Discovery Kids television series, Darcy's Wild Life playing Darcy Fields, a girl who works at a rural veterinary; the series was filmed on a farm in Toronto and aired from 2004 to 2006.
+Paxton was the cast in the lead role of the Discovery Kids television series, Darcy's Wild Life playing Darcy Fields, a girl who works at a rural veterinary clinic; the series was filmed on a farm in Toronto and aired from 2004 to 2006.
 It often featured Paxton's song, "Take a Walk."
 She received an Emmy nomination for the role in 2006.